Beloth/Ostston-Work/Notes/Next Session.md

 * Souls being torn from the bodies on the altar into 3 orbs.
 * Beams of energy from the orbs are hitting a central prism on a staff which is redirecting the energy to the portal.
   * Orbs must be destoryed in order.
 1st dead, then dying and finally alive.
 However this will increase the pain that the living ones feel as it increase the pressure on their souls.
+  * A closer inspection of the orbs you will see shades within the orb, drifting around.
+If you put your ear to it you can hear the wailing of the souls that had been sacrificed already to it.
   * Orbs have 20hp
     * resistance to all phyiscal damage.
     * Immune to all magical damage except, arcana check DC15